We may earn money or products from the companies mentioned in this post.

-This recipe is from: Jackie Turnage, New Iberia, Louisiana via Taste of Home, Pasta Cookbook 1991.
+This recipe is from Jackie Turnage, from New Iberia, Louisiana via Taste of Home, Pasta Cookbook 1991.
 Oh how I wish I could take credit for this recipe!
 I really, really do.
 Every now and then you come across a recipe that you just fall in love with and this is one of those recipes.
+It’s tasty, spicy, comforting and super delicious.
+There are a few steps to this recipe, but each and every one of them is worth it.
+The end result is fantastic.

 I can’t tell you how many times I have made Cajun Fettuccine.
 Many, many, many, times and for many, many, years.
 Everyone who has tried Cajun Fettuccine, has loved it.
 I have never had one complaint, never ever.
 In my family, that is a miracle in itself.
 This being said, I would like to thank Jackie Turnage from the bottom of my heart for this fantastic recipe.
 If I ever meet you Jackie, I will give you a great big hug from myself and my whole family.
 Thank-you for sharing your fantastic recipe for Cajun Fettuccine.